de-lez/pyrogram/README.rst

 =====

 **Pyrogram** is a brand new Python library for building custom `Telegram`_ clients.
-It can be used to interact with Telegram via the MTProto API as both User or Bot and to execute any action an official app is able to do (and more).
+It can be used to interact with Telegram via the MTProto API as both User or Bot and to programmatically execute any action an official app is able to do (and more).

 Features